alexvolok/alexvolok.github.io/_posts/2020-01-13-adf-devops-generate-az-cli.md

 #### Final words

 The Azure CLI script is complete.
-It the automates a creation of the entire data engineering landscape and brings some extra goodies.
+It automates the creation of the entire data engineering landscape and brings some extra goodies.
 Those goodies are enforced naming convention, standardization and some time-saving.
 Especially if the same task repeats during each project intake step.

 Many thanks for reading.